General Rules of Slopestyle Sport

 3. Risk Assessment, Innovation Balance: Finding the right balance between taking risks to innovate and ensuring safety is crucial in slopestyle.
 Athletes must assess the potential risks of each trick against the innovative edge it brings to their performance.

-Also Read General Rules of Pole Climbing
+Also Read General Rules of International Fronton Game

 Safety Regulations